A reflection model with a radial disk density profile: Implications on spectral fitting

-and we freeze the reflection fraction in {\tt relxill\_nk} to 1.
-This is the same fit as in \citet{2020ApJ...900...78D}, with the difference that \citet{2020ApJ...900...78D} used {\tt relxill} that assumes the Kerr metric and here we use {\tt relxill\_nk} with a free deformation parameter $\alpha_{13}$.
-Here {\tt gaussian} is necessary to fit an unresolved feature (but it only improves the fit, without any significant impact on the estimate of the model parameters).
-The reflection fraction is frozen to 1 because it would be unconstrained otherwise.
-Apparently these two issues are independent of the metric of the spacetime.
+This is the same fit as in \citet{2020ApJ...900...78D}, with the difference that \citet{2020ApJ...900...78D} used {\tt relxill} that assumes the Kerr metric and here we use {\tt relxill\_nk} with a free deformation parameter $\alpha_{13}$. {\tt diskbb} is introduced to fit a weak thermal component of the accretion disk~\citep{1984PASJ...36..741M} and the temperature of the inner edge of the disk and the normalization are free in the fit. {\tt gaussian} is necessary to fit an unresolved feature (but it only improves the fit, without any significant impact on the estimate of the model parameters).
+The width of the Gaussian and the reflection fraction $R_{\rm f}$ in {\tt relxill\_nk} cannot be constrained simultaneously.
+In our fit, we allow the width of the Gaussian to vary in the range 1-100~eV (the best-fit is around 70~eV but the parameter is still unconstrained) and the reflection fraction is frozen to 1.

 Interestingly, when we use {\tt relxillion\_nk} and {\tt relxilldgrad\_nk}, we do not need {\tt gaussian} and we can leave the reflection fraction free, as the fit itself requires a reflection fraction close to 1.
 Since {\tt relxilldgrad\_nk} uses the table of {\tt xillverD}, which is for a variable electron density $n$ but assumes a constant high-energy cutoff in the coronal spectrum ($E_{\rm cut} = 300$~keV) in order to limit the size of the table, when we use {\tt relxilldgrad\_nk} we freeze its reflection fraction to $-1$ (no coronal spectrum in the output) and we add {\tt cutoffpl} to describe the continuum and have a variable high-energy cutoff.
 In the end, the two XSPEC models are, respectively,